Sometimes you have to toot your own horn.

 Not the team lead?
 No worries.
 Talk to the team lead to see how the project came out and give some kudos to those who helped you do your part.
 The team lead will notice your interest and your ability to notice the efforts of others.

-5. Make yourself an industry expert.
+5. Make yourself an industry expert

 Are there people who you consistently see on your Linkedin or Twitter feed who are providing valuable tips and information?
 Don’t just read their posts, comment on them and start dialogues.
 Then, create your own posts and add your name to the field.
-It’s easy and, frankly, it’s kind of fun to get out there and discuss the tips and tricks that you have learned.
+It’s an easy task and, frankly, it’s kind of fun to get out there and discuss the tips and tricks that you have learned.

 Think your boss won’t notice?
 Think again.

-6. Reach out to other departments.
+6. Reach out to other departments

-If you find yourself with a little downtime, or even if it’s in the break room, talk with the people in your company who work in other departments.
+If you find yourself with a little downtime, even if it’s in the break room, talk with the people in your company who work in other departments.
 Try to get a feel for what they do well and where they may need a helping hand.
 If you are able to provide that help, you’ll quickly become a resource for that department and build a name for yourself outside of your own team.

-7. Be ready for chit chat.
+7. Be ready for chit chat

 What does office chit chat have to do with self-promotion?
 Everything!
 If you wind up at the coffee machine with your boss who says, “What’s new?” you may be inclined to blurt out the typical “Nothing much.”

 Casual office conversations comprise a large percentage of the communication you have at work every day.
 Don’t miss this opportunity to discuss a project that you are working on and how it will impact the company.
 Again, make sure to focus on the project and the team, not yourself.
 Show your enthusiasm for the project and its potential.
 These little conversations serve to build a positive reputation for you throughout the office.